Science in Our Hands, a history of physiotherapy at the University

 As Emeritus Professor Ruth Grant AM notes in the book’s foreword: ‘Science in Our Hands is not just an important historical text; it is also a deeply thoughtful reflection on what professionalism and professionalisation really mean, on the importance of professional autonomy and, indeed, upon the importance of political activism.'

-Copies of Science in Our Hands are available to purchase at Readings Carlton.
+Copies of Science in Our Hands are available to purchase from Readings in Carlton and Hawthorn, or online.

 To view and download photos taken at the launch, click the image below.